pro-project/this/readme.md

-:   npm install
+:   1-npm install (will install the dependencies)
-:   npm install -g nodemon
+:   2-npm install -g nodemon  (install nodemon explicitely )
-:   nodemon server
+:   3-nodemon server (to start the server)